Eternalyze0/multiplicative_nanoGPT/README.md

 # Multiplicative nanoGPT

 Transformer performs better with multiplicative MLPs.
-The hypothesis is that multiplication add sensitivity resulting in faster learning.
+The hypothesis is that multiplication adds sensitivity resulting in faster learning.

 Note: bias=False might be important.